12 Healthy Snacks to Take to Work

 Kale chips: Sprinkle raw kale with some olive oil and salt, and bake at 375 for 10 minutes to make your own.
 (Tip: Check your teeth after.)

 Trail mix: Toss seeds, nuts and dried fruit into a bag and you’re ready to go!
-These protein packs will fill you up without bloating and keep the munchies away.
+These protein packs will fill you up without bloating and will keep hunger away.

-Apple and cheese slices: Enjoy this crisp and tangy snack and take a deep, refreshing breath and you’ll feel like you’re munching at a cafe in Paris.
+Apple and cheese slices: Enjoy this crisp and tangy snack and take a deep, refreshing breath and you’ll feel like you’re chowing down at a cafe in Paris.

 Hummus and veggies: Packed with filling protein and yummy vitamins, this winning combo will fill you up healthfully.

-Protein bar: High-tail it to your supermarket and stock up on a variety of bars until you find the ones that hit just the right spot.
+Protein bar: High-tail it to your supermarket and stock up on a variety of bars until you find a favorite.

 Hard-boiled egg: Peel it before you leave for work to keep it simple – and go easy on the salt.

-Low-fat popcorn: A whopping 3.5 cups are a mere 100 calories, meaning you can munch like they’re potato chips, but enjoy the healthy perks of a high-fiber veggie.
+Low-fat popcorn: A whopping 3.5 cups are a mere 100 calories, meaning you can snack like they’re potato chips, but enjoy the healthy perks of a high-fiber veggie.

 Oatmeal: A perfect cool-weather comfort food, oatmeal is low in calories and high in fiber, which is great for digestion and your heart.